fehler/ux-foundations/ux-foundations-outline.md

 Be sure and credit folks who’ve helped:

-1. The folks at Smashing: Markus Seyfferth, Iris Lješnjanin, etc.
+1. The folks at Smashing: Markus Seyfferth, Rachel Andrew, Iris Lješnjanin, etc. (Plus Vitaly Friedman, of course!)

 2. The folks at Adobe: Mike Hu, Amanda Gross Tuft and Liz Hemingway.